wine-mono/wine-mono/README.md

 ### **Dependencies**

-To install the required dependencies, run "dependencies.sh" in the Terminal via the following command:
+To install the required dependencies, open the terminal in the Wine Mono folder and run the following commands:

 > chmod +x install-dependencies.sh

 **Then:**

 > ./install-dependencies.sh

+### **Install Wine Mono**
+To build and install Wine Mono, simply run the following commands in the terminal:

+>chmod +x wine-mono-installer-mint.sh

+**Then:**

+> ./wine-mono-installer-mint.sh

 # Original instructions (for Power Users)